 Held at venues across the UK and attended by lots of universities, UCAS fairs are a great way to get advice and information about your university journey.

-If you're thinking about going to an event, make sure you get the most out of your visit with the 5 top questions you should be asking about higher education.
+If you're thinking about going to a UCAS fair, make sure you get the most out of your visit with the 5 top questions you should be asking.

 1. What courses do you offer?

-This may sound like a no-brainer but you may have heard a particular university is great for a specific subject, for example a Mathematics degree - but what if you want to study Accounting and Mathematics or Mathematics and Economics?
+This may sound like a no-brainer but you may have heard a particular university is great for a specific subject - for example, a Mathematics degree.
+But what if you want to study Mathematics and Accounting or Mathematics and Economics?